- We Are RARE Executive Board

 Tricia Dennis is mom to Super Noah and founded We Are RARE ( Formally Noahscart) in 2008.
 She also serves on the board as Co Chair and Mayors representative for the Orange County community and advisory board.

-Co-Author of Schizencephaly: Angels with Broken Wings and author of A Place in the Sun; Tricia’s specialty is Research/Public speaking and whole food blended diets.
+Co-Author of Schizencephaly: Angels with Broken Wings and author of A Place in the Sun; Tricia’s specialty is Research/Public speaking, Cannabis education and whole food blended diets.
 She spends much of her time working in the community and alongside hospitals and medical facilities educating about Schizencephaly.
 She has also been featured on Nancy Grace as an Extraordinary Parent in 2008.

-Ron Casella serves as Vice President and has background as the Orlando NRA chairperson.
+Ron Casella has background as the Orlando NRA chairperson.
 Ron is a strong advocate for this disorder and spends much of his time in the community organizing events and reaching out to spread awareness about Schizencephaly.
 He is one of the boards fundraiser committee members and community event coordinators.

 Stephanie is mom to Ada-Lily ( Bilateral Schizencephaly.
 She is Co-Author of Schizencephaly: Angels with Broken Wings and a strong advocate and researcher for this disorder.
 Stephanie is very involved in support and reaching out to families facing this disorder as well as providing links to causes and symptoms of Schizencephaly.
 Stephanie is our executive director.